SHEFFcode/GeeksForGeeks/GeeksForGeeks/Sorting/StableSelectionSort.md

 ```
 Input : 4A 5 3 2 4B 1
-Selection Sort Output : 1 2 3 4B 4A 5
+Selection Sort Output : 1 2 3 4B 4A 5 => you can see 4A and 4B here are 'swapped'
 Stable Selection Sort Output : 1 2 3 4A 4B 5
 ```